 - Role: idea, writing, locations and actors scouting, directing, camera, editing

 Nothing would have happened.

-I wanted to offer a portrait of refugees different from the unfair mainstream media, yet totally loyal, and fantastic at the same time.
+I wanted to offer a portrait of refugees, unlike the unfair mainstream media representations, which was true and yet also fantastical.

-In the photo with Nader and Sergio, doing what I know best during a shot and another.
-Alen is trying to help, as always.
+In the photo with Nader and Sergio, doing what I know best between takes, Alen is trying to help, as always.

 Guerrilla at its best.

-The news of a "film" being shot in the camp spread quickly, and soon many guests were involved and had a lot of fun.
-Three days of carousel and enthusiasm like I never experienced before.
-Guerrilla video-making at its best.
+News of a ‘film’ being shot in the camp spread quickly.
+Before long many residents were involved and had a lot of fun.
+Three days of mayhem and enthusiasm like I’d never experienced before — guerrilla video-making at its best.

-In the picture Alen and Mina are wearing the best GoPro head mount I could think of.
+In the picture Alen and Mina are wearing the best GoPro head mount I could come up with.

-The video became then the spot for the national fundraising campaign in favor of Iraqi and Syrian children war victims.
+The resulting video became the UPP spot for the national fundraising campaign supporting Iraqi and Syrian child war victims.